fusioncharts/dev_centre_docs/map-guide/add-drill-down-to-maps.md

 }
 ```

-Click [here](https://www.fusioncharts.com/getting-started/building-your-map) for Instructions on building the base US map and the data used.
+Click [here](https://www.fusioncharts.com/dev/getting-started/plain-javascript/your-first-map-using-plain-javascript) for Instructions on building the base US map and the data used.

-Refer to the code snippet given below to configures the behavior of the drill down as part of the entity:
+Refer to the code snippet given below to configure the behavior of the drill down as part of the entity:

 ```json
 {